 This Justice Review has taken a broader view of justice policy, reflecting on the Bailiwick of Guernsey's commitment to inclusion, equality of opportunity, and social justice from birth to adult life.
 As well as looking at how the criminal justice system itself works — law enforcement, the courts, probation and prisons—the Review Team explored opinions on what more could be done to prevent crime in the Bailiwick.
 In addition, they looked at the family justice system—which is used to deal with disputes when families break down and to ensure that children at risk are protected— and responses to financial crime.

-The Justice Review survey is now closed and results will be published in due course.
+The Justice Review survey is now closed and results can be found in the download section.